 On average, Americans move once every five to seven years.
 It can be difficult to find a new home in a neighborhood you like and at a price that won’t break the bank.
 Luckily, you can’t go wrong with moving to Rochester.

-Rochester might sit atop Realtor.com’s list of the hottest real estate markets, but can the emerging generation take advantage of it?
+Rochester sits atop Realtor.com’s list of the hottest real estate markets, so how can the emerging generation take advantage of it?